 - Pylon signs directing patients in the parking lot.

 - Signs advising patients on how to care for orthodontic devices.

-Dental, Orthodontic and Oral Surgery Office Signage Best Practices
+Best Practices for Dental, Orthodontic and Oral Surgery Office Signs

 Clear, readable signs make the most significant impact on your exterior.
 You want people to read your signs from a distance as they drive or stroll down the street.
 Signs should have just enough words to get your point across, plus the name of your business or the logo.